Billy-Spearman-WCCI/RaceCarExtension/README.md

       - A team where some people only know the front-end and others only the know the backend.
   - Lots of advantages to training the new person
     - Documentation gets better
-      - The javadoc comment for this class doesn't match what it does
+      - The JavaDoc comment for this class doesn't match what it does
     - Procedures get cleaner
     - The intermediate people get better at teaching...and so become qualified to become senior people.
     - It forces the senior people to really think about what's essential in what they're doing.